Disorder Operator and R\'enyi Entanglement Entropy of Symmetric Mass Generation

 The three universal quantities, i.e. $s(\theta)$, $\beta(\theta)$, and $\gamma$ are all nonzrero in the Dirac semimetal phase as well as the SMG QCP, and all vanish inside the FMI phase.
 In particular, $s(\theta)$ remains positive for all $\theta$ at the SMG QCP.
 These findings strongly suggest that the SMG transition indeed corresponds to a true $(2+1)d$ unitary CFT, without violating the non-negativity bound as in the case of DQCP.

 Various mysteries regarding the SMG transition still remain.
-For example, the Dirac semimetal phase with $V < V_c$ should have a large emergent $\SO(16)$ symmetry, which becomes explicit when we write one Dirac fermion as two Majorana fermions.
-It is currently unknown whether or not this SO(16) symmetry (or its certain subgroup) can emerge at the SMG transition.
-It would be meaningful to check the disorder operator associated with the generators of the SO(16) in the future, for the purpose of determining the full emergent symmetry at the SMG.

-Besides the three quantities discussed in this manuscript, the universal corner-log correction of EE at the SMG QCP is also worthwhile to check.
-Limited by the computational complexity of the fermion EE in our current model, we were unable to extract this piece of information, but hope to investigate it with more efficient algorithms in the future.
+For instance, the Dirac semimetal phase with $V < V_c$ should have a large emergent SO(16) symmetry, which manifests when one Dirac fermion is expressed as two Majorana fermions.
+Although the lattice model breaks $\SO(16)$ symmetry, it is the maximal possible emergent symmetries of the IR fixed points.
+Whether this $\SO(16)$ symmetry (or its subgroup) can emerge at the SMG transition remains uncertain.
+Future investigations should examine the disorder operator associated with the generators of SO(16) to ascertain the full emergent symmetry at the SMG.
+Additionally, verifying the universal corner-log correction of EE at the SMG QCP is pertinent.
+Due to computational constraints in our current model, extracting this information was unfeasible.
+However, we aim to explore it using more efficient algorithms in the future.